 My love for Vietnamese food has grown so much through the years, there’s not a week that I don’t eat a Gỏi cuốn (summer roll), Chả giò or Nem rán (fried spring roll), or a simple mango salad of their specialty.
 I’ve learned to cook some of the easier dishes but whenever I feel like indulging in Phở, Bun Nem Ran, or just anything with shrimp and coriander, I go to Chap In, an eat-all-you-can Vietnamese restaurant near Vienna’s Westbahnhof.

 It’s supposed to be a sunny spring afternoon, but as April would have it…there was some rain, gray skies and quite cold winds for this time of the year.
 It does happen often in April, dubbed as the crazy-weather month that does what it likes in this part of Europe.
 The sky would have been perfect in blue, as a backdrop for the tulips that I, unfortunately, didn’t see much this season.
-But no weather so bad could stop foodie friends from seeing each other and bonding over food, right?
-Of course.

 “Just because I can’t sing, doesn’t mean I won’t sing.” – My mantra since I have friends who can really belt out high notes and can manage to cover new hits without so much a sweat.
 Now, double that singing gathering with good food and I will really give it my all.
 While the Philippines, Japan, and Korea among other Asian nations will have karaoke bars in literally every street possible, Vienna has very few.